cis-ds/course-site/content/notes/topic-modeling.markdown

 LDA represents documents as mixtures of topics that spit out words with certain probabilities.
 It assumes that documents are produced in the following fashion: when writing each document, you

-* Decide on the number of words $N$ the document will have
+* Decide on the number of words `\(N\)` the document will have
-* Choose a topic mixture for the document (according to a [Dirichlet probability distribution](https://en.wikipedia.org/wiki/Dirichlet_distribution) over a fixed set of $K$ topics).
+* Choose a topic mixture for the document (according to a [Dirichlet probability distribution](https://en.wikipedia.org/wiki/Dirichlet_distribution) over a fixed set of `\(K\)` topics).
 For example, assuming that we have the two food and cute animal topics above, you might choose the document to consist of 1/3 food and 2/3 cute animals.
 * Generate each word in the document by:
     * First picking a topic (according to the distribution that you sampled above; for example, you might pick the food topic with 1/3 probability and the cute animals topic with 2/3 probability).
     * Then using the topic to generate the word itself (according to the topic's multinomial distribution).
 For instance, the food topic might output the word "broccoli" with 30% probability, "bananas" with 15% probability, and so on.